Xilinx/fpga24_routing_contest/docs/score.md

 wirelength of every routeSegment that must be traced through to reach the input from the output.
 For the purposes of the contest, only routeSegments of the type `pip` can affect the wirelength.
-These `pip` routeSegments only occur in interconnect tiles (which have names starting with the `INT` prefix) and are the only way for signals to be routed between non-interconnect tiles.
+In almost all cases, these `pip` routeSegments exist in interconnect tiles (which have names starting with the `INT` prefix) and are the only way for signals to be routed between non-interconnect tiles.
-Since `pip`s are the only type of routeSegment that can connect tiles, all other types of routeSegment (`belPin`, `sitePin`, `sitePIP`) are assumed to have a wirelength of zero.
+Since `pip`s are the only type of routeSegment that can connect multiple tiles, all other types of routeSegment (`belPin`, `sitePin`, `sitePIP`) are assumed to have a wirelength of zero.
 Thus for a portion of a path that looks like this:
 ```